hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-although it is not written out to disk) and another time if a small fraction of that really gets written to disk in the end (if more memory is required than can be made available by compression) - see /scripts/zswap-status.sh to see how much is really writte to the swap file (usually much less than what is shown in 'top' or 'free'.
+although it is not written out to disk) and another time if a small fraction of that really gets written to disk in the end (if more memory is required than can be made available by compression) - see /scripts/zswap-status.sh to see how much is really written to the swap file (usually much less than what is shown in 'top' or 'free'.
 - btrfs transparent filesystem compression helps quite well with the usually rather small storage sizes of chromebooks or other small devices by providing around 50%-100% more (virtual) disk space depending on what files